Unfolded hypermultiplet in harmonic superspace: Conclusion

 In this paper, we have constructed an unfolded formulation of the hypermultiplet in harmonic superspace.
 This has allowed us to establish a relation between the unfolded and harmonic approaches.
 Concretely, the harmonic sector contribution arises naturally from \textquotedbl vielbeinization\textquotedbl{} of the background 1-forms associated with the $R$-symmetry.

 The unfolded hypermultiplet system also clearly demonstrates the phenomenon of background universality of the unfolded dynamics approach.
 A single unfolded system generates formulations in different (super)spaces, while its invariant content includes the global symmetries and the set of physical d.o.f.
 We have shown that, in addition to the harmonic-superspace formulation of the hypermultiplet, one can directly deduce from the constructed unfolded system, in particular, the ${\cal N}=2$ and ${\cal N}=1$ superspace formulations, as well as the component formulation in Minkowski space.
+This raises the question of whether it is possible to extract any physical information from an unfolded system in a background-independent way, and what this information might in principle be.
+Apparently, it should be associated with the data stored in a universal unfolded fiber, which, in turn, amounts to the representation theory of global symmetries (the values of Casimir operators, the dimensions of representations, etc.).

 The true power of harmonic superspace is revealed when one tries to keep ${\cal N}=2$ supersymmetry manifest off-shell.
 Although in the paper we have considered the on-shell massless case, we have discussed the most important features of a putative off-shell unfolded system.
 Such a system should contain an infinite number of scalar and spinor unfolded master-fields carrying all odd and even values of the harmonic charge, respectively.
 These infinite sequences can be conveniently organized into a finite number of master-fields by introducing a new generating variable $v$.
 Then $R$-symmetry generators acting in the universal unfolded fiber become differential operators in $v$.
 This means that this new variable $v$ plays, with respect to the harmonics $u_{i}^{\pm}$, the same role that the auxiliary spinors $y^{\hat{\alpha}}$ play with respect to space-time coordinates $x^{\alpha\dot{\alpha}}$: $v$ encodes, in a background-independent way, the $R$-symmetry representation which, in harmonic superspace, is realized in terms of the $u_{i}^{\pm}$.